ondeowl/RCPNT-FM/readme.md

 * 3 Modulators
 * 3 Modulation indexes couples
 * 6 Drawable Envelopes :
-	- 1 Global Amp Envelope [envelope looping on release point]
+	- Global Amp Envelope [envelope looping on release point]
-	- 1 for Pitch Modulation,
+	- Pitch Modulation,
-	- 1 for Frequency Modulation Ratios,
+	- Frequency Modulation Ratios
-	- 3 for modulation indexes.
+	- 3 envelopes for modulation indexes.
-	- LFO
+	- LFO (Hz/ClockDiv)
-	- You can set the LFOs rates directly in Hz
-    - dependent on the clock (BPM)
-    - or on the note duration (n/dur).
+	- You can set the LFOs rates directly in Hz dependent on the clock (BPM) or on the note duration (n/dur).
-	- You can also tie LFO tables reading to Global Envelope one.
+	- You can also bind LFO tables reading to the Global Envelope one.
 * 1 ADSR Envelope generator
 * 5 selectable basic waveforms and an interface to build them as sine sums.
 * A LEMUR Ipad custom INTERFACE with a STEP-SEQUENCER (you can sync to an EXTERNAL MIDI CLOCK), step-based musical MODES selection, and DRAWABLE ENVELOPES with breakpoint functions.
 You can play the synth without looking at your laptop screen.